axivo/charts/.github/scripts/README.md

 The deployment type is made available as an output from the `setupBuildEnvironment` function, which can be accessed in workflows as `steps.setup.outputs.deployment`.
 This allows conditional execution of deployment steps based on the deployment environment.

 ## Script Overview

+### `charts.js`

+Provides centralized configuration and functions for Helm chart releases and GitHub Pages.

+#### Internal Functions

+- `_buildChartRelease` - Builds a GitHub release for a single chart and uploads the chart package as an asset
+- `_commitLockFiles` - Helper function to commit updated lock files to PRs
+- `_createChartReleases` - Creates GitHub releases for packaged charts and uploads the chart packages as release assets
+- `_findAllCharts` - Recursively finds chart directories in application and library paths
+- `_generateChartRelease` - Generates release content using the template file
+- `_generateHelmIndex` - Generates the Helm repository index file
+- `_packageCharts` - Packages all charts in a specified directory

+#### Exported Functions

+- `generateChartsIndex` - Generates the chart index page from the index.yaml file
+- `processChartReleases` - Handles the complete Helm chart release process
+- `setupBuildEnvironment` - Sets up the build environment for generating the static site
+- `updateLockFiles` - Updates Chart.lock files for charts in a pull request
+- `updateIssueTemplates` - Updates issue templates with current chart options

 ### `documentation.js`